-- 4.26 The availability of land and buildings is an important factor in economic development and job creation, not just in terms of quantity but also the range of sites available and choice offered in terms of quality and location. - 4.27 Core Strategy review policy CS13 sets a target of in the region of 12,500 jobs to be provided 2011-2031 through a number of measures, including the allocation of at least 30ha of land for employment development.
+- 4.26 The availability of land and buildings is an important factor in economic development and job creation, not just in terms of quantity but also the range of sites available and choice offered in terms of quality and location. - 4.27 Core Strategy review policy CS13 sets a target of in the region of approximately 12,500 jobs to be provided 2011-2031 through a number of

-- 4.28 The National Planning Policy Framework states that planning policies should avoid the long term protection of allocated employment sites where there is no reasonable prospect of the site being used for that purpose (paragraph 22).
+- measures, including the allocation of at least 35ha of land for employment development. - 4.28 The National Planning Policy Framework states that planning policies should avoid the long term protection of allocated employment sites where there is no reasonable prospect of the site being used for that purpose (paragraph 22).
 Several sites allocated above have been safeguarded for employment use since the Local Plan was adopted in 1997, but have not come forward. - 4.29 All the allocated sites have been reviewed and only those included where the Council is confident development can be delivered over the plan period and where the Employment Land Review 2009 concludes that the sites are of good quality.
-The Council has investigated the constraints affecting such sites and will be proactive in supporting their delivery. - 4.30 A key vehicle to assist in delivery is the Suffolk Growth Strategy.
+The Council has investigated the constraints affecting such sites and will be proactive in supporting their delivery.
+The constraints are identified on the site sheets included at Appendix 3A and need to be taken into account by prospective developers. - 4.30 A key vehicle to assist in delivery is the Suffolk Growth Strategy.
 This identifies sites including those at Ransomes, Hadleigh Road and Sandyhill Lane/Raeburn Road as strategic sites for the Borough.
 These will be targeted for assistance needed to overcome the barriers to their development. - 4.31 The Suffolk Growth Strategy and the New Anglia Local Enterprise Partnership's (NALEP) Strategic Economic Plan identify the economic sectors which are already significant in Suffolk (and Norfolk) and those which are forecast to grow: energy, advanced manufacturing, information and communication technology (ICT), finance and insurance, food, drink and agriculture, ports and logistics, tourism, creative and cultural industries and biotechnology and life sciences.
 Several of these sectors have a strong base in Ipswich.
 As well as allocating land for employment development, the Council is encouraging jobs growth in Ipswich through its Economic Strategy, the Ipswich City Deal and work with the Suffolk Growth Group and NALEP.
-Through the Strategic Economic Plan, NALEP are providing focused support for business and innovation, improved skills and targeted infrastructure investment. - 4.32 The sites allocated are reserved for Class B uses as identified in the Use Classes Order 1987 (as amended and updated), other than where a mix is specified in Table 3 above.
+Through the Strategic Economic Plan, NALEP are providing focused support for business and innovation, improved skills and targeted infrastructure investment. - 4.32 The sites allocated are reserved for Class B uses as identified in the Use Classes Order 1987 (as amended and updated), other than where a mix of uses or appropriate employment-generating sui generis uses are is specified in Table 3 above.
 On those sites allocated for a mix of uses including employment, the proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
 However, the figures are indicative other than in the case of open space requirements and community facilities, to help ensure that developments can be viably delivered.
+Appropriate employment-generating sui generis uses are defined through policy DM25 and will need to comply with other plan policies including DM26.
 Appendix 3 provides additional information about the sites allocated through this policy.